autodesk-platform-services/data-exchange-samples/2.Access_Data/samples/data.exchange.downloader/README.md

 ### Prerequisites

-1. **Forge Account:** Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **APS Account:** Learn how to create a APS Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
 2. **NodeJs:** [version 8 or newer](https://nodejs.org).

 For using this sample, you will need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, and [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [Autodesk Platform Services Developer Portal](https://developer.autodesk.com), sign up for an account, and [create an app](https://developer.autodesk.com/myapps/create).

 **NOTE:** To simplify the sample, since it requires a 3-legged authentication, it was stripped of the authentication part (requiring to open a browser)